Is Use of the Name Jehovah a Mark of True Christians?

 2. Jesus used substitute nouns on occasion when referring to God.

-In reality, we find examples in the Gospels of Jesus occasionally using substitute terms in order to avoid even such names or titles as Lord and God.
+In reality, we find in the Gospels that Jesus occasionally used substitute terms even in place of such names or titles as Lord and God.
 Perhaps the most striking example comes in Jesus’ trial before the high priest and the Sanhedrin.
 Here is Mark’s account as found in the NWT:

 Again the high priest began to question him and said to him, “Are you the Christ the Son of the Blessed One?”
 Then Jesus said: “I am; and you will see the Son of Man sitting at the right hand of power and coming with the clouds of heaven” (Mk.
 14:61b-62 NWT).